HappyHackingOrange/Wildlife-Behavior-Classification/README.md

 # Wildlife-Behavior-Classification
 A project portfolio in development and application of statistical and machine learning techniques utilized for the behavioral analysis of wildlife

-(The code and results will be shown soon after publishment of the paper)
+(The code and results will be shown soon after publication of the paper)

 ## Description